jpvelez/restaurant_inspection_analysis/README.md

   * Here is the t-test result:
     ```r
     Welch Two Sample t-test

     data:  rest.pass$yelp_rating and rest.fail$yelp_rating
-    t = 0.928, df = 251.174, p-value = 0.3543
+    t = 2.1766, df = 120.181, p-value = 0.03147
     alternative hypothesis: true difference in means is not equal to 0
     95 percent confidence interval:
-    -0.06726126  0.18712229
+    0.01720489 0.36364112
     sample estimates:
     mean of x mean of y
-    3.636364  3.576433
+    3.621673  3.431250

     ```

 ## Findings

 This analysis found two things:

-1. There is a small difference (of .059) in the mean Yelp ratings of Chicago restaurants that passed city inspection (3.636) and those that failed (3.576).
+1. There is a modest difference (of .19) in the mean Yelp ratings of Chicago restaurants that passed city inspection (3.62) and those that failed (3.43).

-2. This difference in Yelp ratings is not statistically significant.
-Why?
-If we assume that there is actually no difference in the mean Yelp ratings of the two restaurant groups, there is a 35% probability (p = 0.354) that the observed difference of ~.06 is due to random chance.
-That is not a reliable estimate of the hypothesized effect if we adopt a 95% confidence interval.
+2. This difference in Yelp ratings is statistically significant.
+If we assume that there is actually no difference in the mean Yelp ratings of the two restaurant groups, there is a 3% probability (p = 0.031) that the observed difference of .19 is due to random chance.
+That satisfies our confidence level of 95% - it is really unlikely that the observed result is due to chance.

 ## Justification